bswck/bswck/README.md

 🚀 Python Developer | Technical Trainer | Project Consultant

 ### 🔹 About Me
-Passionate about Python programming with hands-on project experience and a focus on delivering effective training.
+Passionate about Python programming with hands-on project experience and a focus on delivering effective training.<br>
 Skilled in Python development, project consultation, and conducting lessons.

 ### 🔹 Experience
 - [x] **Freelance Python Developer**, at apocomitamatma.pl